Nitrokey/nitrokey-documentation/source/components/nitrokeys/fido2/reset.rst

 ~~~~~~~~~~

 Make sure you use at least version 2004.
 Please follow
-Windows’ reset wizard.
+Windows' reset wizard.

 If the total taken time for execution will be more than 10 seconds, the
-Windows OS’ user interface will report failure.
+Windows OS' user interface will report failure.
 Reset operation is
 executed on the Nitrokey even after the latter is reported failing, as
-long as the user’s touch will be registered before the Nitrokey’s
+long as the user's touch will be registered before the Nitrokey's
 internal operation timeout (touch confirmation is shown with the blue
 color).